alfar0x/alfar-linea/README.md

 **Disabled** for now until it is implemented

 ## Checker
 Check accounts nonce and tokens that are used by script.
-Use `config/checker.example.json5` to create config:
+Copy `config/checker.example.json5` to create config (rename it if needed):
-- `dynamic`: just empty block
+- `dynamic` - just empty block
 - `fixed`:
     - `files`:
         - `addresses` - specify the file name in the `assets` folder containing addresses